hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Generic quantized Spatz Add is correctness-only for uncommon cases.
 A 73,728-element diagnostic exceeded 2,000,000 cluster cycles and is prohibited on selected hot paths; raw AFU or exact producer canonicalization is required.
+- Selected compact coordinate-plane Add preserves `[1,P,L]`/`[1,1,P,L]` storage for `P <= 4`; full-length plane slices use direct byte offsets.
+A constant operand is staged once from model constants to TCDM with DMA1D.
+  Compiler tests cover the 74-byte structural case and all Spatz references;
+  focused quantized-Add Verilator E2E passes byte-exactly at 86,504 ns.
 - Runtime `.text` must be rechecked after every runtime increment.
 Trusted V2-only firmware currently reports 24,260 bytes, leaving 8,508 bytes of ITCM margin.